Rocket Dollar's bank partner, Solera National Bank, offers FDIC-insured accounts.

-For an IRA LLC, assets are purchased and held in name of the IRA LLC.
+For an IRA LLC, assets are purchased and held in the name of the IRA LLC.
 The LLC has a checking account with the bank.
-All cash held in the checking account or cash returned to the same checking account after a sale of an asset are held in an FDIC insured bank account.
+All cash held in the checking account or cash returned to the same checking account after a sale of an asset are held in an FDIC-insured bank account.

 The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects the funds' depositors place in banks and savings associations.
 FDIC insurance is backed by the full faith and credit of the United States government.

 FDIC insurance covers all deposit accounts, including:

 - Checking accounts

 - Savings accounts